 Aberystwyth University made deposit of postgraduate dissertations and theses mandatory in 2009 with possible embargos for sensitive or commercial research.

 Research postgraduates should submit an electronic copy of their thesis to their department with the print version, along with the declaration forms (see below) who should then send both to Information Services.
-Each thesis is then uploaded into the Aberystwyth Research Portal along with bibliographic information and an abstract and after it has been cleared by the University’s copyright manager these will be made available online.
+Each thesis is then uploaded into the the University’s current research information system PURE, along with bibliographic information and an abstract.
+After it has been cleared by the University’s copyright manager these will be made available online via the Aberystwyth Research Portal.

 If a postgraduate has requested an embargo to prevent immediate Open Access and this has been signed off by a senior member of their department on the above form, then the bibliographic data and abstract only, will be visible to the public – and if appropriate the thesis will become visible after a two year period.